Megalopolis

 A megalopolis (/ˌmɛgəˈlɒpəlɪs/), also called a supercity or megaregion, is a group of metropolitan areas which are perceived as a continuous urban area through common systems of transport, economy, resources, ecology, and so on.
 They are integrated enough that coordinating policy is valuable, although the constituent metropolises keep their individual identities.
 The megalopolis concept has become highly influential as it introduced a new, larger scale thinking about urban patterns and growth.

 Etymology and earlier definitions

-The term comes from the Greek word megalo-polis (big city), and has specific geographic definitions dating from 1832, when its meaning was "a very large, heavily populated urban complex".
+The term comes from the Greek word megalo-polis (big city), and was originally given as an aspirational name to the settlement of Megalopolis in Arcadia in southern Greece, founded during the 4th century BC.
+In modern history, the term has geographic definitions dating from 1832, when its meaning was "a very large, heavily populated urban complex".

 In the late 1950s and early 1960s, Jean Gottmann, a professor of political science at the University of Paris and member of the Institute for Advanced Study at Princeton, directed "A Study of Megalopolis" for The Twentieth Century Fund, wherein he described a megalopolis as a "world of ideas".
 Gottmann, in his extensive studies, applied the term megalopolis to an analysis of the urbanized northeastern seaboard of the U.S., in particular from Boston, Massachusetts to Washington, D.C. (the Northeast megalopolis).